 - Editor-in-Chief of MoneyWeek and Personal Finance and Investment Commentator at the Financial Times

 - Author of "Your Money, Your Vote: Why the financial system should work for everyone: and how you have the power to change it (forthcoming 2022)

 Merryn Somerset Webb's Biography

-Merryn is a non-executive director of three investment trusts, Murray Income, Baillie Gifford Shin Nippon, and Montanaro European Smaller Companies, and of wealth management firm Netwealth.
+Merryn is a non-executive director of four investment trusts, Murray Income, Baillie Gifford Shin Nippon, and Blackrock Throgmorton, and of wealth management firm Netwealth.
 She is a non-executive adviser to the investment committee of UK platform Interactive Investor.